Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 In order to compile an application that uses a series of `./configure`, `make`, and `make install` commands, you can pass the compiler wrappers in the appropriate environment variables.
-This should be sufficient for a configure step to succeed.
+This should be sufficient for a `configure` step to succeed.

 ```bash
 $ ./configure CC=cc CXX=CC FC=ftn
 ```

 CMake should automatically detect the Cray environment.
-If you want to be on the safe side, you can explicitly provide the compilers wrappers at configure time using the flags
+If you want to be on the safe side, you can explicitly provide the compiler wrappers at configure time using the flags

 ```bash